hervenivon/awesome-discoveries/README.md

 * Programming paradigms
   * [Goodbye, Object Oriented Programming](https://medium.com/@cscalfani/goodbye-object-oriented-programming-a59cda4c0e53) - That lecture helps to jolt away preconceived ideas that have been learned over the years OR simply point usual mistakes.
 Take a look. _(`OO`)_
 * Code quality
-  * [Code climat](https://codeclimate.com/quality/) - A lot of tools in the industry, give a try to this one.
+  * [Code climate](https://codeclimate.com/quality/) - A lot of tools in the industry, give a try to this one.
 * Tutorials
   * [GraphQL API with AWS and Use with React](https://scotch.io/tutorials/graphql-api-with-aws-and-use-with-react) - Setting a `graphql` API along with a react application on AWS and AWS Amplify.

 #### Software design and principles

-#### mono repo vs multi repo | microservices vs monolyth
+#### mono-repo vs multi-repo | microservices vs monolith

-We have experienced both mono repo and multi repo along with microservices and monolyth for years now.
+We have experienced both mono repo and multi repo along with microservices and monolith for years now.
 My conclusion regarding our context:

 * It is hard to set a mono repository right,
 * It is harder to manage hundreds of repository for several service right,